lihuang/toast/README.md

 ## Setup

 TOAST compose of three parts:
   * Front End, including Web UI and DB.
+(Linux)
   * Back End, or Controller.
+(Linux)
   * Test Box, we call it as "test agent" or "agent".
+(Linux or Windows)

 for each part installation, see [install link](http://github.com/taobao/toast/install).